Autosomal Dominant Polycystic Kidney Disease

 - Cholesterol medicines are given to help lower the amount of cholesterol in your blood.

-- Pain medicines may be recommended by your caregiver.
+- Pain medicines may be recommended by your healthcare provider.
 This may include over-the-counter or prescription pain medicine.
-Ask your caregiver what pain medicine is best for you.
+Ask your healthcare provider what pain medicine is best for you.
 Some pain medicines may be harmful to your kidneys.

-- A special diet may be recommended by your caregiver to help slow the progress of your disease.
+- A special diet may be recommended by your healthcare provider to help slow the progress of your disease.
 You may need to limit protein and sodium (salt).
 Ask your healthcare provider about these and any other diet changes you need to make.

 - Aspiration is a procedure that is done to shrink your cysts.
 A long, thin needle is carefully pushed through your skin to reach your kidneys.
 Your healthcare provider will use a syringe to drain fluid from your cysts.
 Aspiration may decrease any pain you are feeling in your back and sides.

 - Dialysis is a procedure done to remove extra water, wastes, and harmful chemicals from your blood.
 You may need dialysis when your kidneys do not work properly, or stop working completely.